harryhoyle/AGPL/README.md

 ## Configure the VPN Clients

 Certificates and configuration files that users will need are placed in the `configs` directory.
 Make sure to secure these files since many contain private keys.
-All files are saved under a subdirectory named with the IP address of your new Algo VPN server.
+All files are saved under a subdirectory named with the IP address of your new AGPL VPN server.

 ### Apple Devices

 WireGuard is used to provide VPN services on Apple devices.
-Algo generates a WireGuard configuration file, `wireguard/<username>.conf`, and a QR code, `wireguard/<username>.png`, for each user defined in `config.cfg`.
+AGPL generates a WireGuard configuration file, `wireguard/<username>.conf`, and a QR code, `wireguard/<username>.png`, for each user defined in `config.cfg`.

 On iOS, install the [WireGuard](https://itunes.apple.com/us/app/wireguard/id1441195209?mt=8) app from the iOS App Store.
 Then, use the WireGuard app to scan the QR code or AirDrop the configuration file to the device.

 On macOS Mojave or later, install the [WireGuard](https://itunes.apple.com/us/app/wireguard/id1451685025?mt=12) app from the Mac App Store.
 WireGuard will appear in the menu bar once you run the app.
 Click on the WireGuard icon, choose **Import tunnel(s) from file...**, then select the appropriate WireGuard configuration file.

 On either iOS or macOS, you can enable "Connect on Demand" and/or exclude certain trusted Wi-Fi networks (such as your home or work) by editing the tunnel configuration in the WireGuard app.
-(Algo can't do this automatically for you.)
+(AGPL can't do this automatically for you.)

 Installing WireGuard is a little more complicated on older version of macOS.
 See [Using macOS as a Client with WireGuard](docs/client-macos-wireguard.md).